giorgio-pap/directories/README.md

 Names of directories are used as poem titles.
 Names of files are used as poem lines.

 ## Code
-The script has been written using **Psychopy3**.
+The script has been written using **Python**.
 It requires the following packages to run:
 - [python-docx](https://pypi.org/project/python-docx/)
 - [natsort](https://pypi.org/project/natsort/)